BluntlyCat/TouchPortal-SCLogEventHandler/README.md

 ### sc_leh_kill_state

 Shows a text with date, name of murderer and cause of death
-In case no kill happened, the message 'Not yet killed by anyone' is shown
+In case no kill happened, the message 'No kill detected' is shown